LivePersonInc/developer-center/pages/newdocuments/Historical Data/Engagement History API/overview.md

 * Extract all chat transcripts and accompanying data in order to integrate with any 3rd party application or database

-* Extract a type of conversation (e.g. low CSAT score) and take an action on them.
+* Extract types of conversations (e.g. low CSAT score) and take an action on them.

 View of Engagement History within LiveEngage: